 This is a photo of my maternal Grandfather.
 The Greek word for elder is presbuteros which means Senior Citizen, Grey Haired Person or Old Man.
-Less than 10% of churches in America have appointed Elders as instructed in the Bible to help oversee and consult in the operations of the church based on my own personal research.
+Less than 10% of churches in America have appointed Elders as instructed in the Bible to help oversee and consult in the operations of the church based on my own personal research and observations.
 Many churches are appointing "mere lads" to be Elders contrary to what a true Elder is supposed to be according to the Bible's definition.
 PCA churches are appointing young men right out of their seminaries to be Elders in the churches they oversee.
 Most of these men are in their twenties, have no practical work experience, been married and raised their children to adulthood.
 This is heresy in my opinion.
 How can it not be?

 Southern Baptists are the largest Protestant denomination in the world and they do not appoint Elders to oversee their operations.